cislow970/vmware-powercli/Tagging/README.md

 2. Open Powershell and go to the folder where the ***Tag.ps1*** file was saved.

+3. Configure working directory as described on previous section.

-3. Run the following command to load the cmdlets into memory: ``. .\Tag.ps1``
+4. Run the following command to load the cmdlets into memory: ``. .\Tag.ps1``

 # Usage cmdlets

-Each cmdlet requires the insertion of valid credentials to authenticate to the vCenter where one of the operations indicated below is to be performed.
-Cache refresh cmdlets should only be used when it is assumed that the content of the vCenter may have changed due to the creation of new objects and new associations.

-It is necessary to make manually a working directory, for example "C:\Tagging", where to save the cache and the results of the queries.
-The working directory is mapped at the head of the ***Tag.ps1*** file:

-``$global:Tagging = "C:\Tagging"``

-The cache is created in the "TagCache" folder within the working directory defined above.
-The exports in CSV format are saved in the "TagQuery" folder in the working directory defined above.

 (*) = mandatory option